SalesforceCommerceCloud/b2c-crm-sync/README.md

 ##### Setup the RefArchGlobal Site to Use Its Own CustomerList

 b2c-crm-sync supports [multiple sites and customerLists](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2Fcontent%2Fb2c_commerce%2Ftopics%2Fcustomers%2Fb2c_customer_lists.html).
 To see this in action, please ensure that the RefArchGlobal site leverages its own CustomerList.
-SFRA ships with multiple customerLists -- but with its default setup, both the RefArch and RefArchGlobal sites are associated to the RefArch customerList.
+SFRA ships with multiple customerLists -- but with its default setup, the RefArch customerList is associated to both the RefArch and RefArchGlobal sites.

-> b2c-crm-sync's integration tests require that the SFRA RefArchGlobal storefront be associated to its own RefArchGlobal CustomerList.
+> b2c-crm-sync's integration tests require that the SFRA RefArchGlobal storefront map to the RefArchGlobal CustomerList.
 This association can be made by editing the CustomerList association on the RefArchGlobal site.

 1. Open the Business Manager Administration Menu.
 2. Select the`Manage Sites` option under the Sites menu.